-As of mid-June, IOM has assisted over 50,000 vulnerable internally displaced persons in 17 regions of Ukraine.
-These people were provided with medicine, hygiene items, clothes and shoes, household items, legal counselling and psychological support, as well as livelihood support.
+As of late September, IOM has assisted over 65,000 vulnerable internally displaced persons and conflict-affected people in 20 regions of Ukraine.
+They were provided with cash assistance, medicine, hygiene items, clothes and shoes, household items, legal counselling and psychological support, as well as livelihood support.

 For Liviza, the owner of a café supported by IOM's micro-enterprise development project for internally displaced persons, it is more than just a business.

 One-third of the operators of IOM-supported IDP advice hotline are displaced themselves.